Tây Hồ district

 Tây Hồ (West Lake) is an urban district (quận) located on the north side of central Hanoi, the capital city of Vietnam.
 The district wraps around the West Lake (hồ Tây), one of the largest natural lakes of Vietnam.
 The district currently has 8 wards, covering a total area of 24.39 km2.
 As of 2019, there were 160,495 people residing in the district, the population density is 6,600 inhabitants per square kilometer.

 Tây Hồ is a high-end residential area, housing a large population of expatriates and many Western restaurants and boutiques.
+Tây Hồ is popular with expats because of its infrastructure, schools, hospitals, and restaurants.

 History

 Following decree 69/CE set fourth by the Socialist Republic of Vietnam government, Tây Hồ was officially recognized as a district on October 28, 1995.
 The district was, and is, still considered to be a center of entertainment, tourism, and natural conservation of Hanoi.

 Since 1996, Tây Hồ has been home to the Quảng Bá flower market (chợ Hoa đêm Quảng Bá), one of the largest night flower markets in Vietnam and a popular tourist destination.